Nickelpick12/Ionic_Firebase_Storage_Demo/README.md

 5) Import and inject AngularFire Storage into a Page/Component/Service.
 Add the following import and constructor.
+Also add these extra imports for future steps.

 ```
+import { Observable } from 'rxjs';
+import { finalize } from 'rxjs/operators';
 import { AngularFireStorage } from '@angular/fire/storage';
 ```
 ```